 Axel confirms he and Saïx were pre-Organization, pre-Nobody friends on Day 96.

 Saïx makes an inexplicable reference to “the next lot” of Replicas on Day 171, even though Axel and more importantly Vexen mentioned there only being two Replicas in previous Secret Reports!
 If there are more Replicas, they certainly haven’t been mentioned in three games since!

 On Day 224, Axel concedes that the Riku Replica was a real person and he was wrong to use him the way he did, again leading to our theme of these “artificial” people having value of their own.
 He says the bonds they form are more important than whether or not they exist, which in the Kingdom Hearts cosmology, might be literally true!

-On Day 255, Xemnas remarks on Xion taking different forms depending on the onlooker, for anyone who missed that important detail.
+On Day 255, Xemnas discusses how Xion takes different forms depending on the onlooker, for anyone who missed that important detail.
 Xemnas says that Xion already looks like “the hero of the Keyblade” to him.